Pasta with chard and chickpeas is just one iteration — and a tasty one — of the classic Italian trio of pasta, greens and beans.

-Use any kind of chard: Chard is a beloved kitchen garden vegetable in Italian cuisine.
-I prefer green chard, but you can use Swiss or rainbow chard if that’s what your farm market or CSA has in abundance.
+Pasta with chard and white beans is just one iteration — and a tasty one — of the classic Italian trio of pasta, greens and beans.
+Use any kind of chard, a beloved kitchen garden vegetable in Italian cuisine.
+I prefer green chard in this recipe, but you can use Swiss, rainbow, or any other chard variety that your garden, farm market, or CSA has in abundance.

-For this recipe, I enjoy using long pasta like pappardelle, which looks so pretty in the dish, but you can use fettuccine or a short, chunky pasta variety, like rotelle, rotini, or ziti.
+For this dish, I enjoy using long pasta like pappardelle, which looks so pretty in the dish, but you can use fettuccine or a short, chunky pasta variety, like rotelle, rotini, or ziti.
+This recipe for pasta with chard also contains the traditional Tuscan twist of added raisins or currants.

 A few notes on chard